vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

     // custom text for 404 page link.
 Defaults to "Take me home."
     notFoundLinkText: 'Take me home.',
     notFoundMessages: [
-      'There\'s nothing here.',
+      "There's nothing here.",
-      'How did we get here?',
+      "How did we get here?",
-      'That\'s a Four-Oh-Four.',
+      "That's a Four-Oh-Four.",
-      'Looks like we\'ve got some broken links.'
+      "Looks like we've got some broken links."
     ]
   }
 }